The Brauer group of the moduli stack of elliptic curves: The low-dimensional -cohomology of

 Recall Grothendieck's theorem that the natural morphism $\H^i(X,G)\rightarrow\H^i_{\pl}(X,G)$ is an isomorphism for $i\geq 0$ when $G$ is a smooth group scheme on $X$ (such as $C_n$ or $\Gm$).
 See \cite[Section 5, Th\`eor\'eme 11.7]{grothendieck-brauer-3}.
 Note that this implies the agreement of \'etale and fppf cohomology on a Deligne--Mumford stack.
 For example, Grothendieck's theorem implies that the morphism from the Leray--Serre spectral sequence above to the analogous Leray--Serre spectral sequence

 for the fppf cohomology is an isomorphism; thus the comparison map

 is also an isomorphism.
 For $\Gm$-coefficients, we will thus not distinguish between \'etale and fppf cohomology in what follows.

 We use these observations to compute the Picard and Brauer groups of $\B C_{n,S}$ via a Leray spectral sequence.
 The idea is borrowed from \cite{lieblich-arithmetic}*{Section 4.1}.
 Consider the map to the coarse moduli space $c\colon \B C_{n,S} \to S$.
-We claim that Indeed, $\R^i_{\pl}c_*\Gm$ is the fppf-sheafification of $U \mapsto\H^i(\B C_{n,U};\Gm)$ and we see from the descent spectral sequences that all classes in $\H^p(C_n,\H^q(U,\Gm))$ for $q>0$ are killed by some fppf cover of $U$ and every unit has an $n$-th root fppf-locally.
+We claim that Indeed, $\R^i_{\pl}c_*\Gm$ is the fppf-sheafification of $U \mapsto\H^i(\B C_{n,U},\Gm)$ and in the Leray--Serre spectral sequences all classes in $\H^p(C_n,\H^q(U,\Gm))$ for $q>0$ are killed by some fppf cover of $U$.
+Furthermore every unit has an $n$-th root fppf-locally so that the fppf-sheafification of the presheaf $\GG_m/n$ vanishes.
+This implies the claim.

 It follows that the fppf-Leray spectral sequence

 for $c$ takes the form given in Figure~\ref{fig:lerayss} in low degrees.

 As $\pi^*c^* = \id$, we see that the edge homomorphisms $\H^i(S,\Gm)\rightarrow\H^i(\B C_{n,S},\Gm)$ from the bottom line in the Leray spectral sequence are all split injections.
 In particular, the displayed differentials $d_2^{0,1}$ and $d_2^{1,1}$ are zero.